kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Bag of Words</span>
         <span class="tag is-success is-light">Generative vs. Discriminative Methods</span>
     </div>
-    <p>Naive Bayes is a very useful and easy to understand machine learning algorithm for text classification.
-We will go over the mechanics of Naive Bayes as well as how to deploy learning models using Naive Bayes.</p>
+    <p>Naive Bayes is a simple and popular classification algorithm.
+We will go over the mechanics of Naive Bayes as well as how to apply it to text classification.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">